ajeetblog/blog/_wip/2020-04-27-SecAzDoPipelines.md

 ![Post Add](/images/posts/azdo/postadd.JPG)

 c.
-Following task will link the Azure Key Vault with pipeline.
-Subsequent task can refer the keys.
+The following task will link the Azure Key Vault with the pipeline.
+The subsequent task can refer to the keys.

 ```YML
 steps: